Parryscope Fertility Testing

 - preventing a fertilized egg from reaching the uterus for implantation.

-When combined with an ultrasound, the Parryscope can sometimes identify scarring in the pelvis that might reflect previous infection, endometriosis, or other problems.
+When combined with an ultrasound, our fertility test can sometimes identify scarring in the pelvis that might reflect a previous infection, endometriosis, or other problems.

 Fertility Factor #3 Is the uterus favorable for embryo implantation and successful pregnancy?